 HSI negotiates improvements to Australia’s largest fishery

-In January 2008 Humane Society International (HSI) announced significant improvements to Australia’s largest fishery as a result of negotiations with the federal Department of Environment and the Australian Fisheries Management Authority.
+Humane Society International (HSI) is pleased to announce significant improvements to Australia’s largest fishery as a result of negotiations with the federal Department of Environment and the Australian Fisheries Management Authority.

 HSI brought a legal challenge against former federal Environment Minister Ian Campbell’s decision in December 2006 to declare the Southern and Eastern Scalefish and Shark Fishery (SESSF) an ecologically sustainable Wildlife Trade Operation under the Commonwealth Environment Protection and Biodiversity Conservation (EPBC) Act, 1999.